qir-alliance/qir-spec/specification/under_development/Execution.md

 TODO: define terminology (e.g. QPU), and add some diagrams for how a quantum backend conceptually looks like somewhere.

+entry point should not call another entry point

 ## QPU Resources

 The amount of available memory on a QPU is commonly still fairly limited, with